Avaiga/taipy-doc/docs/knowledge_base/tutorials/scenario_management_overview/step_04/index.md

 ```

 Scenario 1 and Scenario 2 are two separate scenario entities created using the same scenario configuration.
-They are part of the same Cycle but have different Data Nodes.
+They are part of the same Cycle but have different data nodes.
 By default, each scenario instance
 has its own data node instances, and they are not shared with any other scenario.

 ## Interplay between Scopes and Cycles

 Cycles are generated according to the _creation_date_ of scenarios.
-The scope, on the other hand, determines how data nodes are shared within these cycles and scenarios.
+The scope, on the other
+hand, determines how data nodes are shared within these cycles and scenarios.

 # Scopes